 We perform an assessment of the effectiveness of our derivative contracts designated as hedges, including assessing the possibility of counterparty default.
 If we determine that a derivative is no longer expected to be highly effective, we discontinue hedge accounting prospectively and recognize subsequent changes in the fair value of the hedge in earnings.
 We believe our derivative contracts, which continue to be designated as cash flow hedges, and which consist of interest rate cap contracts, will continue to be highly effective in offsetting changes in cash flow attributable to floating interest rate risk.
-In the current year, one of our interest rate caps was de-designated as a result of a debt amendment.
-See footnote 7.
+See footnote 8.
 Derivatives and Risk Management for additional information.